babarrett/g80-9009/README.md

 Normal keyboard operation.
 Also includes modifiers like Shift, Alt, Control.

 2. Keys sent to control the keyboard modes itself.
-"Calc" puts the keyboard into calculator mode (Likely exits the calc mode too) and "SetUp" lets you define macros, etc. These will never generate scan codes out the "Desk PC / Workstation" port, they are handled within the keyboard itself.
+"Calc" puts the keyboard into calculator mode (Use Desk PC or Wkst to exit calc mode.) and "SetUp" lets you define macros, etc. These will never generate scan codes out the "Desk PC / Workstation" port, they are handled within the keyboard itself.

 3. "KVM" keys that control the switch boxes themselves.
 For example "Scrn 4" to change display to Screen 4.
 Also "Desk PC" and "Wkst" to select at least which computer to attach the keyboard to.
-They may also change which screen gets displayed too.
+(TODO: unverified) They may also change which screen gets displayed.
 These will send some form of signal put the "Host" port on the keyboard to the KVM box.
 This would be done by changing the Host pins.
 Maybe by setting them high or low.
 Maybe by sending serial data to a small processor on the KVM Box.
 I have no ideas which or how, or what protocol.